Amy Wax: Reactions

 An August 2017 petition seeking to fire Wax gathered about 4,000 signatures.
 That same month, 33 of her fellow Penn Law faculty members signed an open letter condemning statements Wax made in her Philadelphia Inquirer piece and Daily Pennsylvanian interview.
 The Penn Law chapter of the National Lawyers Guild condemned her comments.
-Graduate Employees Together – University of Pennsylvania, a group of unionizing graduate students, said: "We are outraged that a representative of our community upholds, and published, these hateful and regressive views."
 Asa Khalif, a leader of Black Lives Matter Pennsylvania, demanded that Wax be fired.
 Khalif said that he had notified the university that, if Wax were not fired within a week, he would begin disrupting university classes and other activities with a series of protests.

 As a result of these controversies, in March 2018, Dean Ruger stripped Wax of her duties teaching curriculum courses to first-year students.
-He condemned her comments as "repugnant," and, at a student town hall meeting, he said that "her presence here ... makes me angry, it makes me pissed off... she still works here ... sucks," but that "the only way to get rid of a tenured professor is this process... that's gonna take months."
+He condemned her comments as "repugnant," and, at a student town hall meeting, he said that "her presence here ... makes me angry" but that "the only way to get rid of a tenured professor is this process... that's gonna take months."

-In a March 2018 opinion piece in The Wall Street Journal titled "The University of Denial; Aggressive suppression of the truth is a central feature of American higher education," Wax wrote: The mindset that values openness understands that the truth can be inconvenient and uncomfortable....
-Hoarding and hiding information relevant to such differences... violates basic principles of fair play...
-Universities, like other institutions, scheme relentlessly to keep such facts from view.